VoidtechSweden/those_billing_tools/docs/Configuration.md

 ### Invoice pattern placeholders

 Placeholders used in `invoice_pattern` are used to generically match file name patterns with a created regexp.
 For example, you can use placeholders to represent any year, date, number, or other variable parts of a file name.
+Think of it like a simplified regexp.
 This allows flexible matching, for example by specifying the pattern like `{year} {company}-invoice_{number}`.
 This pattern will match any filename like these:
 - `2025 MyCompany-invoice_23.xlsx`
 - `2024 MyCompany-invoice_11.xlsx`